webcomponents-cg/community-protocols/proposals/on-demand-definitions.md

 ## Overview

 This protocol specifies a `static` `define` property on custom elements which calls `customElements.define` if the element has not already been defined.
+This allows anything with a reference to a component's class to define that component "on demand" before using it.

 ### Example